Federal inmate set for state execution denied transfer to Oklahoma custody

 People are also reading…

-He has since exhausted his appeal opportunities and is slated for execution by lethal injection Dec.
+He has since exhausted his appeal opportunities in Oklahoma and is slated for execution by lethal injection on Dec.
 15, pending a clemency hearing Nov.
 9 in which Gov. Kevin Stitt could grant him mercy.

-Tulsa County District Attorney Steve Kunzweiler requested the AG's assistance after receiving formal notice in late September of the denial that cited a reason set forward in United States Code.
-The DA's office provided the Tulsa World a copy of the letter from the BOP.
+Tulsa County District Attorney Steve Kunzweiler requested the AG's assistance after receiving formal notice in late September of the denial that cited a reason set forward in the U.S. Code.
+The DA's Office provided the Tulsa World a copy of the letter from the Bureau of Prisons.

 Kunzweiler balked at the vague term and said in a news release that the decision reeked of politics.
 In the release last week, the DA said he was "outraged" and has demanded a greater explanation.